 Organ transport is managed by a federally designated Organ Procurement Organization (OPO).
 In Oregon, this role is carried out by Cascade Life Alliance.
-The OPO connects organ donors with patients awaiting transplants and coordinates transportation through various agencies (U.S. Organ Procurement Org Oversight).
+The OPO connects organ donors with patients awaiting transplants and coordinates transportation through various agencies (U.S. Organ Procurement Organization Oversight).

 Nationwide Organ Recovery Transport Alliance (NORA), based in Illinois, is an organization that supports transportation and logistics services to facilitate organ transplants across many U.S. states, including Oregon and Washington.
-NORA offers proprietary vehicles equipped with commercial refrigeration units for the purpose of transporting tissue.
+NORA offers proprietary vehicles equipped with commercial refrigeration units for the purpose of transporting tissue, as well as lights and sirens for use in states where use is permitted.
+Under current law, organ transport vehicles may not operate lights and sirens while transporting organs within Oregon.
+As of May 2023, organ transport vehicles operating in Washington may utilize lights and sirens when transporting a time-sensitive organ.